 Fund administration and global custody are primarily outsourced to State Street Bank & Trust Company ("State Street").
-The fund administration for a small block of business, the private funds, is outsourced to Capita Life and Pensions Regulated Services Limited ("Capita"), and property fund administration is outsourced to Aberdeen Standard Investments.
+The fund administration for a small block of business, the private funds, is outsourced to Capita Life and Pensions Regulated Services Limited ("Capita") and property fund administration is outsourced to Aberdeen Standard Investments.
+These outsourcers are located in the UK.